AnomalyJx/Science-Mastery/README.md

-# A-Level Mastery
+# Science Mastery

-A-Level Mastery is a A-Level revision website designed to help students excel in their biology, chemistry, and physics exams.
+Science Mastery is a Science revision website designed to help students excel in their biology, chemistry, and physics exams.
 This website provides valuable resources and study materials to support students in their exam preparation.

 ## Features